 We have also sent interpreters to maternity classes, midwives’ home visits for newborn babies and mothers, well-baby check-ups and vaccinations at the health center, parents’ conference with caregivers, and consultations with dietitians at Hoikuen (day care facilities.).

-Currently, we have 23 members.
-We meet for a few hours 3-4 times a month near Sapporo station and study together to improve our English ability and interpreting skills and to learn medical terminology and medical interpreters’ code of ethics
+Currently, we have 24 members.
+We meet for a few hours 3-4 times a month near Sapporo station and study together to improve our English ability and interpreting skills, as well as to learn medical terminology and medical interpreters’ code of ethics.

 After we receive a request for an interpreter by email, we will check to see who is available for assignment.
 The assigned interpreter (or the contact person) will then send an email back to the client.
-After we obtain the required information, we will decide the place, time and date to meet.
+After we obtain the required information, we will decide the location, date, and time to meet.

-We appreciate when clients give us information on his/her medical condition so that we are better prepared.
-We also appreciate that the clients send us their requests in advance if they know of their hospital visit date since we have a limited number of interpreters.
+We appreciate when clients give us information on his/her medical condition so that we can be better prepared.
+We also appreciate if you are able to send your requests in advance if you are aware of your appointment details as we have a limited number of interpreters.

 To clarify, we are interpreters, not translators so we do not accept any requests to translate documents.
-However, we occasionally need to translate documents since most of the documents hospitals provide are written in Japanese, as well as the Sapporo city website and most hospital websites.
+However, we occasionally need to translate documents during our role as interpreters since most of the documents provided by hospitals, the Sapporo city homepage, and most hospital homepages are written in Japanese.

 Naomi, in USA, Harbor-UCLA Medical Center ,